Yoga Sutras - 1st Sutra

 by Mohit Khodidas

 I believe that seminal texts should be read from primary sources with or without secondary texts serving as valuable guides and commentaries.
-For texts like Yoga Sutra of Patanjali, there is an additional issue of selecting the translation.
+For texts like Yoga Sutras of Patanjali, there is an additional issue of selecting the translation.
 Many works by great scholars exist.
 For Raga Marga study and discussion on Patajali's Yoga Sutras with the commentary of Vyāsa and gloss of Vācaspati Miśra.
 We are using two texts: one is an English translation and another a Hindi translation.
 The english text is by Edwin Bryant (EB) and the Hindi text is by Hariskrishnadas Goyandka (HG).

 Here, I am sharing my thoughts in the sutras that have interested me the most, or perhaps better to say, sutras that I understand a bit more than others.
 This is far from any scholarly analysis.
 I simply present my stream of thoughts as I meditate on the sutras.